BeSimple/FormExtraBundle/README.markdown

 ExtraValidatorBundle offer new validator constraints for your Symfony2 project.

-"This repository hosts ExtraValidatorBundle that do not belong to the core of Symfony2 but can be nonetheless interesting to share with other developers.
+This repository hosts ExtraValidatorBundle that do not belong to the core of Symfony2 but can be nonetheless interesting to share with other developers.

-Fork this repository, add your extension, and request a pull."
-Fabien Potencier
+Fork this repository, add your extension, and request a pull.

 ## Installation